Simple Ways to Invest $100

 Recommended Learning Resources

-• Books: "The Simple Path to Wealth" by JL Collins, "The Little Book of Common Sense Investing" by John Bogle
+• Books: “The Simple Path to Wealth” by JL Collins and “The Little Book of Common Sense Investing” by John Bogle are great starting points for beginners who want to understand how money grows through long-term investing.

-• Blogs: Mr. Money Mustache, Financial Samurai, The Mad Fientist
+• Blogs: Sites like Mr. Money Mustache, Financial Samurai, and The Mad Fientist are packed with personal experiences about reaching financial freedom through smart investing and lifestyle choices.

 Monitoring Your Investments

-Rebalance annually if your allocation drifts significantly from targets.
-If you started with 90% stocks and 10% bonds, market growth might shift this to 95% stocks and 5% bonds.
-Rebalancing maintains your desired risk level.
+Rebalance your portfolio once a year if your asset mix changes too much.
+For example, if you started with 90% stocks and 10% bonds, growth might shift it to 95% stocks and 5% bonds.
+Rebalancing helps you keep your desired level of risk and stability.

 Conclusion